-Brain Injury Attorneys in the Tri-State
+Tri-State Brain Injury Attorneys

 A traumatic brain injury (otherwise referred to as a TBI) is an injury that is generally caused by a sudden, violent jolt or blow to the head.
 If you or your loved one suffered a TBI as the result of someone else’s negligence, you may want to consult an attorney who is very cognizant of these important injuries and can help you navigate the legal system.

-At Burnside Law, LLC, our brain injury attorneys can help you understand your legal options.
+At Burnside Brankamp Law, our brain injury attorneys can help you understand your legal options.
 We strive to hold the responsible parties accountable for your serious injuries while working to recover the full, fair compensation you are owed.

 Why Hire a Brain Injury Attorney

 You need an attorney who is experienced in brain injury cases to:

 - Ensure, first and foremost, that you are not being denied medical care from your doctors: Doctors are very busy.
 Emergency room physicians have certain protocols for head injuries.
 Victims of head injuries many times get a quick CT scan that comes back negative, and assume everything with their brain is fine.
 The ER staff is likely going to release you if you do not have a life-threatening condition; this does not necessarily mean that your brain has not been injured.
 There are several types of brain injuries such as concussion, bleeding, bruising, and other effects including depression, post-concussive syndrome, and even post-traumatic stress (PTSD) that doctors may attribute to the circumstance that caused the hospital visit.
 A traumatic brain injury can be classified as either a mild traumatic brain injury or a severe traumatic brain injury.
 Although a “mild” brain injury may allow the victim to go home, it can be very devastating to the victim and their family.